AkashAcharya03/Banking-App/README.md

-Here’s the updated README file with MySQL as the database:

----

 # Banking Web Application

-This is a comprehensive banking web application designed for account management, secure fund transfers, bill payments, and transaction history tracking.
+This is a comprehensive banking web application designed for account management, secure fund transfers, bill payments, transaction history and bill history tracking.
 It provides an easy-to-use interface for users to manage their finances effectively.

 ## Table of Contents